Daniel-Legan/noob_to_master/README.md

 ## Technologies/Languages

-JavaScript, React, Redux/Saga, Node, Express, PostgreSQL, HTML5, CSS3, Axios, Passport, Material-UI, Git, GitHub, [React Scroll Parallax](https://www.npmjs.com/package/react-scroll-parallax), [sweetalert2](https://sweetalert2.github.io/), [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview), [Google Places API](https://developers.google.com/maps/documentation/javascript/place-autocomplete).
+JavaScript, React, Redux/Saga, Node, Express, PostgreSQL, HTML5, CSS3, Axios, Passport, Material-UI, Git, GitHub, [sweetalert2](https://sweetalert2.github.io/), [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview), [Google Places API](https://developers.google.com/maps/documentation/javascript/place-autocomplete).

 ## Future Plans
 I originally wanted to have a rating system to so that noobs would have more confidence in who they contact from the map view.
 I also wanted to have the ability to upload a profile picture to help personalize their profile.
 I also wanted to have a live chat messaging system.
 However, two weeks was not enough time to build these features into the application while still producing a polished product.
 Finding appropriate examples for the API's that would work in the application and establishing connection between different user types was more important for the concept the application provides.